What your responsibilities are

 - NDIS supports

-- directly related to your disability and align with your plan
+- directly related to your disability and in line with your plan

 - not covered or delivered by another service system or organisation, for example Medicare or a private health insurer.